Automatically update README during release

 I’m using the following flow for development/releasing:

 Step 1 is automated using gitflow:release-start and the remaining steps are automated using gitflow:release-finish.
-This flow now only needs minimum adjustments to automatically update the README:

 Automatically update the README